 The Linear&LOWESS dye normalization factor can be calculated from the equation below:

-normalization factor is not reported in the Feature Extraction output file.
+Note that the Linear&LOWESS dye normalization factor is not reported in the Feature Extraction output file.
 Therefore, the only way to know the Linear & Lowess dye norm factor is to calculate it using the equation below.